J. E. B. Stuart

-Early life and background
+Early life and education

 Stuart was born at Laurel Hill Farm, a plantation in Patrick County, Virginia, near the border with North Carolina.
 He was the eighth of eleven children and the youngest of the five sons to survive past early age.
 His father, Archibald Stuart, was a War of 1812 veteran, slaveholder, attorney, and Democratic politician who represented Patrick County in both houses of the Virginia General Assembly, and also served one term in the United States House of Representatives.
 His mother Elizabeth Letcher Pannill Stuart ran the family farm, and was known as a strict religious woman with a good sense for business.

 He was of Scottish descent (including some Scots-Irish).
 His great-grandfather, Major Alexander Stuart, commanded a regiment at the Battle of Guilford Court House during the Revolutionary War.
 His father Archibald was a cousin of attorney Alexander Hugh Holmes Stuart.

-Education

 Stuart was educated at home by his mother and tutors until the age of twelve, when he left Laurel Hill to be educated by various teachers in Wytheville, Virginia, and at the home of his aunt Anne (Archibald's sister) and her husband Judge James Ewell Brown (Stuart's namesake) at Danville.
 He entered Emory and Henry College when he was fifteen, and attended from 1848 to 1850.

 During the summer of 1848, Stuart attempted to enlist in the U.S. Army, but was rejected as underaged.
 He obtained an appointment in 1850 to the United States Military Academy at West Point, New York, from Representative Thomas Hamlet Averett, the man who had defeated his father in the 1848 election.
 Stuart was a popular student and was happy at the Academy.
 Although he was not handsome in his teen years, his classmates called him by the nickname "Beauty", which they described as his "personal comeliness in inverse ratio to the term employed."
 He quickly grew a beard after graduation and a fellow officer remarked that he was "the only man he ever saw that [a] beard improved."

 Robert E. Lee was appointed superintendent of the academy in 1852, and Stuart became a friend of the family, seeing them socially on frequent occasions.
 Lee's nephew, Fitzhugh Lee, also arrived at the academy in 1852.
 In Stuart's final year, in addition to achieving the cadet rank of second captain of the corps, he was one of eight cadets designated as honorary "cavalry officers" for his skills in horsemanship.
 Stuart graduated 13th in his class of 46 in 1854.
 He ranked tenth in his class in cavalry tactics.
 Although he enjoyed the civil engineering curriculum at the academy and did well in mathematics, his poor drawing skills hampered his engineering studies, and he finished 29th in that discipline.